kvnn/ai-workflow-starter/README.md

 ## `frontend/src`
 - this is a React app with all of the baggage (npm , yarn, vite, and on and on)
+- vite provides a fast development server that instantly reflects changes in the browser without full reloads
 - we use websocket connections to the backend to keep the client up to date
 - React MUI is worth all of that baggage, and this setup provides a very nice local development experience
 - deploying this frontend is pretty simple : it compiles into a flat, performant package that can be pushed to an S3 bucket / Cloudfront distribution with simple Git hooks